 Raypiny Dhawu (Fresh Water Story)

 All Aboriginal people originate from a spiritual source, fixed in a particular place in their land or the sea.
 These ‘Spiritual Reservoirs’ are often in the form of special waterholes made by Wangarr (Creative Beings), long ago close to the beginning of time.
 These creator beings moved across the country side, shaping the land and implanting in each tract of country, the spiritual life force for the people who were to own it.
 These Creative Spirits took many forms.
 When they gave the land to each group they also gave songs, dances, ceremony, the associated laws and language.
-In this painting, Daniel Warrulukuma has depicted totems from the fresh waters of the Glyde River.
-Included is a sleeping crocodile (baru) which has just laid eggs (litja) in the reeds of the river.
-The fine cross-hatched raark work represents water.
+The Creation story for Ganalbingu people took place near the middle section of the Glyde River where it becomes the Goyder River.
+Their land, Ngaliyindi, sits astride the Arafura Swamp in Central Arnhem Land.
+In this painting, the artist has depicted freshwater totems from the Swamp.
+These include catfish (ginginy), crocodile (baru), file snake (bapi), Darwin prawns (dakawa), Barramundi (ratjuk), water lillies (yalman) and bubbles in the water.